Charlotte may have cracked the code on affordable housing. Here’s how

 In the world of for-profit real estate investment, the Housing Impact Fund’s focus on naturally occurring affordable housing is as straightforward as it is unconventional.

 It’s not the first to make NOAHs a priority, though.
-The approach has been tried, in various forms, in other cities around the U.S., including Minneapolis, Washington D.C. and Austin, typically as a consortium of public and private sector actors aiming to help provide much needed affordable housing.
+The approach has been tried, in various forms, in other cities around the U.S., including Minneapolis, Washington, D.C. and Austin, typically as a consortium of public and private sector actors aiming to help provide much needed affordable housing.

 Moha Thakur, policy associate at the National Housing Trust, a national nonprofit focused on preserving affordable housing, says NOAH investments are powerful but rare.
 “Most investors are probably hoping to receive a rate of return that is higher than what is generated by affordable housing, which poses a problem for developers who are trying to seek out funding but also maintain some level of affordability,” she says.
 Compared to for-profit real estate investments with returns upwards of 15%, the return on investment in naturally occurring affordable housing is typically in the single digits.